-Non-Municipal Contractual Transfer-This strategy involved the transfer of 21,000 ac-ft/yr of manufacturing, mining and irrigation supplies from WUGs with surpluses to WUGs with needs in Brazoria and Galveston Counties.
+Non-Municipal Contractual Transfer-This strategy involves the transfer of 21,000 ac-ft/yr of manufacturing, mining and irrigation supplies from WUGs with surpluses to WUGs with needs in Brazoria and Galveston Counties.

-Wastewater Reclamation for Industry-This strategy proposed that 67,200 ac-ft/yr of Houston's municipal wastewater be treated and directly reused by industries along the Houston Ship Channel.
+Wastewater Reclamation for Industry-This strategy proposes that 67,200 ac-ft/yr of Houston's municipal wastewater be treated and directly reused by industries along the Houston Ship Channel.

-Houston/Trinity River Authority Contract-Under this strategy, the City of Houston would purchase up to 150,000 ac-ft/yr of uncommitted supplies from the Trinity River Authority.
+Houston/Trinity River Authority Contract-Under this strategy, the City of Houston will purchase up to 150,000 ac-ft/yr of uncommitted supplies from the Trinity River Authority.

-SJRA/Trinity River Authority Contract- Under this strategy, the SJRA would purchase up to 50,000 ac-ft/yr of uncommitted supplies from the Trinity River Authority to serve Montgomery County.
+SJRA/Trinity River Authority Contract- Under this strategy, the SJRA will purchase up to 50,000 ac-ft/yr of uncommitted supplies from the Trinity River Authority to serve Montgomery County.

-Houston to Gulf Coast Water Authority Transfer-Water transfer strategy in which Houston would provide 28,000 ac-ft/yr to the GCWA in Galveston County, beginning in 2050.
+Houston to Gulf Coast Water Authority Transfer-Water wheeling strategy, in which Houston provides 28,000 ac-ft/yr to the GCWA in Galveston County, beginning in 2050.
 The GCWA then reallocates their existing Brazos River supply to meet demands in Fort Bend County.
-Included was a pumping station and pipeline to convey the water to the GCWA's Texas City reservoir.
+Included is a pumping station and pipeline to convey the water to the GCWA's Texas City reservoir.

-Houston Indirect Wastewater Reuse-The City of Houston had applied for a water right permit to indirectly reuse up to 580,900 ac-ft/yr of wastewater discharges.
-A portion of that was recommended for direct reuse to industry.
-An additional 98,000 ac-ft/yr was recommended for use beginning in 2050.
+Houston Indirect Wastewater Reuse-The City of Houston has applied for a water right permit to indirectly reuse up to 580,900 ac-ft/yr of wastewater discharges.
+A portion of that is recommended for direct reuse to industry.
+An additional 98,000 ac-ft/yr is recommended for use beginning in 2050.

-NHCRWA Indirect Wastewater Reuse-The North Harris County Regional Water Authority was estimated to have the potential to indirectly reuse up to 157,000 ac-ft/yr of wastewater discharges.
-31,400 ac-ft/yr was recommended for use beginning in 2060.
+NHCRWA Indirect Wastewater Reuse-The North Harris County Regional Water Authority has the potential to indirectly reuse up to 157,000 ac-ft/yr of wastewater discharges.
+31,400 ac-ft/yr is recommended for use beginning in 2060.

-Lake Houston Additional Yield-Volumetric surveys and WAM analysis showed that Lake Houston could yield an additional 32,500 ac-ft/yr of supply (declining over time due to storage losses to sedimentation).
+Lake Houston Additional Yield-Volumetric surveys and WAM analysis show that Lake Houston can yield an additional 32,500 ac-ft/yr of supply (declining over time due to storage losses to sedimentation).